March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 https://www.naag.org/attorney-general-journal/timeshare-obligations-regulations-and-challenges

 The American Resort Development Association — Resort Owners Coalition PAC will also pay a $300,000 civil penalty.
 It is the largest fine imposed by the FEC (Federal Election Commission) since 2007.
 The charges, most $3 to $5, were billed to individual timeshare owners along with tax and maintenance charges.
 The small donations, not itemized by the PAC, totaled $8.4 million between 2003 and 2007, records show.
 Political contributions are voluntary, and federal law requires solicitations to make that clear.
 Federal records show that since 2006, ARDA has spent more than $1.1 million on Washington lobbyists to oppose such things as mortgage reform legislation, including the expansion of truth-in-lending requirements to timeshare buyers.
+Reported by the Broward Bulldog (renamed Florida Bulldog)

-Timeshare Users Group (TUG): [2017]: Got my maintenance fee statement from Diamond.
+Timeshare Users Group (TUG): [2017]: Got my maintenance fee statement.
 There was no mention of ARDA fees, BUT when I compared the DUES part with the lower total fees section, there was a $7 difference.
 There was no mention of the extra $7 being for ARDA.
 So I changed the amount at the bottom to reflect what was actually stated of the $904.
 Just be aware.

 A YouTube video, concerning ARDA-ROC recommending companies that charge upfront fees to list a timeshare,